Coxeter tournaments: Introduction

 \subsection{Outline}

+In \cref{S_Context}, we discuss (classical and Coxeter) tournaments and their geometry.
 The classical permutahedron and the more recent Coxeter generalized permutahedra are discussed in \cref{S_into_perm,S_into_cox_perm}, with further background (on root systems, signed graphs, etc.)\ given in \cref{S_back}.
 Classical tournaments and their connection to classical permutahedra are discussed in \cref{S_into_tour}.
 Coxeter tournaments are introduced in \cref{S_into_cox_tour}.
-Our results are presented in \cref{S_into_cox_moon,S_into_cox_moon_comp,S_PairedComparisions,S_into_cox_lan} and proved in \cref{S_proofs,S_complete}.

-The remainder of this introduction is organized as follows.
+Our results are presented in \cref{S_Results}.
 The Coxeter analogue of Moon's theorem is stated in full generality in \cref{S_into_cox_moon}.
 In the complete case (\cref{S_into_cox_moon_comp}), our results are simpler to state, and more methods of proof are available.
-We present a geometric (\cref{S_geo}), probabilistic (\cref{S_prob}) and algorithmic (\cref{S_alg}) proof of the Coxeter analogue of Moon's theorem in the complete case.
-The extension of the Bradley--Terry model to the Coxeter setting is discussed in \cref{S_PairedComparisions}.
-Extending Landau's theorem to the Coxeter setting is discussed in \cref{S_into_cox_lan}.
+We present a geometric (\cref{S_geo}), probabilistic (\cref{S_prob}) and algorithmic (\cref{S_alg}) proof.
+An extension of the Bradley--Terry model, from the statistical theory of paired comparisons, to the Coxeter setting is discussed in \cref{S_PairedComparisions}.
+Deterministic Coxeter tournaments are discussed in \cref{S_into_cox_lan}.